jrmuizel/binary-size-profiler/README.md

 - Hardcoded to the Mozilla symbol server: When looking up debug information, this tool makes a request to symbols.mozilla.org with the binary name and its debug ID.
 This makes for a nice experience when you run this tool on official Firefox binaries, but it's not very useful for other consumers of this tool.
 - Output size: For large binaries, the output JSON can be prohibitively large.
 For example, this tool cannot handle `xul.dll` from Firefox, which is 162MB big.
 It creates over 3GB of JSON, which is too much for the front-end.
 - Confusing byte counts in the assembly view: To save space in the profile JSON, we don't write down the byte count for every instruction.
 We only emit a new sample for an instruction address if the function + source information about that address is different from the information for the previous byte.
+This often makes it look as if one instruction took 20 bytes and the next four instructions took zero bytes each.
+You need to imagine the 20 bytes being "spread out" over the whole hunk of instructions until the next sample count.
 - Incomplete attribution for some bytes: For example, on macOS, we don't break down usage by mach-O segment, only by mach-O section.
 This means that symbol tables are currently attributed to the "root" node of the binary rather than to the `__LINKEDIT` segment.
 There are lots of improvements we could make to add more fine-grained information.

 ## License